noor987/Bitcoin-Daily-Price-Forecasting-Using-Time-Series-Analysis/README.md

-# 📈 Bitcoin Price Forecasting Assignment - 121XXXX_Assignment_4.ipynb
+# 📈 Bitcoin Price Forecasting

 This project explores the use of **time series forecasting models** on **Bitcoin's daily closing price** data.
 The goal is to compare linear, non-linear, and ARIMA models to predict future prices and determine the most accurate forecasting technique.